Cumbria shootings: In popular culture

 BBC One altered their programming to broadcast two BBC News specials about the shootings, at 14:15 and 19:30 on the same day.
 Transmissions of ITV soap Coronation Street were cancelled on 2, 3, and 4 June as the scheduled broadcast was a week-long special involving a violent storyline featuring a gun siege in a factory.
 The episodes were aired the following week.
 An edition of the Channel 4 panel game You Have Been Watching, which was due to be broadcast on 3 June 2010, was postponed because it was a crime special.

-American pop singer Lady Gaga came under criticism after performing a murder scene at her concert in Manchester, as part of her Monster Ball Tour, just hours after the shooting spree.

-The Times journalist Giles Coren suggested, via his Twitter feed, that Bird should have read a copy of his book on anger management.
-He later tweeted an apology for the remark.

 Memorials

 On 9 June 2010, a week after the incident, memorial services were held in the West Cumbria towns affected by the shootings followed by a minute's silence at midday.
 Soon after the minute's silence taxi drivers on Duke Street sounded their horns for one minute to show their respect.
 The minute's silence for the Cumbria victims was also marked prior to David Cameron's second Prime Minister's Questions in Parliament.
 The funerals of the majority of Bird's victims were held at various churches in West Cumbria.